speer-technologies/react-native-assessment/README.md

 The goal of this assessment is to build a basic React Native application which demonstrates common tasks such as fetching data, parsing model entities from JSON, UI, and navigation.

+### Important Note
+Please use <b>React Native</b> stack to complete this assessment.
+Any submissions using other stacks (For ex.
+React) will be rejected automatically.

 ### Requirements